240708-NET-FS/Magic-Melee/README.md

 - User can log in and out
 - User can create view, update, and delete multiple characters of their own
+- User characters contain inventories and learned spell lists (stored in many to many relationship in database)

 # Entity Relationship Diagram